stillinbeta/friendshipismonadic/README.md

 * Boolean Operators
 * Branching Statements
 * While and Do While, and For loops
+* User Input

 ### What doesn't work

 * Arrays
 * Switches
-* Calling Methods/Classes
+* Calling Methods
-* Inheritence
 * Increment/Decrement
-* User Input
 * Comments

 ### What I'm not gonna bother with
 * Interfaces (what does this even mean in a language without objects?)
+* Inheritence (Not much point without libraries)
+* More than one class (no syntax for calling other classes or creating objects)